gxsshallot/react-native-pure-navigation-bar/README.md

 Here is a fully customizable navigation bar in React-Native.
 You can set the global unified style of navigation bar and add it as a react component in each page.

+It supports:

+* Portrait and Landscape mode.
+* Auto go back with `react-navigation` installed.

 ## Install

 Install by Yarn: